supitalp/time_bomb/README.md

 I gladly acknowledge that a large part of this code was taken and adapted from [kcgidw's](https://github.com/kcgidw) [Fake Artist Online](https://github.com/kcgidw/fao) project.

+## Support

+Like this game?
+You can support by buying Iello's original [TimeBomb board game](https://www.iello.fr/fr/fiche/time-bomb)!

 ## License

 GNU General Public License v3.0